-Action Steps Actions may include Туре Shockoe SAP Reference Lead Time Frame Issue a Request For Proposal (RFP) for a Cultural Resource Management firm to prepare an Archaeological Plan and Ordinance for Shockoe.
-The firm would identify resources and prioritize sensitive areas and establish a task force (VA DHR, Council of VA Archaeologists, business and community representatives, development community) to advise on and guide the creation of policies for the protection of archaeological sites.
-Administrative Goal 1 PDR FY22 Establish a working group to study the expansion of the City Old and Historic District designation.
+Action Steps Actions may include Type Shockoe SAP Reference Lead Time Frame Issue a Request for Proposal (RFP) for a Cultural Resources Management firm to perform the necessary research and analysis to guide the creation of a comprehensive preservation plan for Shockoe.
+The work will involve the creation of a comprehensive historic context, prepare archaeological sensitivity maps, evaluate the contribution and significance of built resources and further analyze the African Burial Ground Memorial site.
+Administrative Goal 1 PDR FY22 Issue a Request For Proposal (RFP) for a Cultural Resource Management firm to prepare an Archaeological Plan and Ordinance for Shockoe.
+The firm would establish a task force (VA DHR, Council of VA Archaeologists, business and community representatives, development community) to advise on and guide the creation of policies for the protection of archaeological sites.
+Administrative Goal 1 PDR FY23 Establish a working group to study the expansion of the City Old and Historic District designation.
 Administrative/ Legislative Goal 1 PDR FY24 Issue a Request For Proposal (RFP) for a Cultural Resource Management Firm to prepare a Demolition Delay Ordinance.
-The firm would identify resources and prioritize sensitive buildings and establish a task force (VA DHR, preservation organizations, business and community representatives, development community) to advise on and guide the creation of policies for the protection of historic buildings from demolition.
-Administrative Goal 1 PDR/ECD FY24 Dullulings from demolition.
-Administrative OUal I FUR/ECU F124
+The firm would establish a task force (VA DHR, preservation organizations, business and community representatives, development community) to advise on and guide the creation of policies for the protection of historic buildings from demolition.
+Administrative Goal 1 PDR/ECD FY24

-Enhance the Quality of Life
+Big Move: Enhance the Quality of Life